 What is the MARCS Research Development Portfolio?

-Aligned with WSU’s Researcher Development Framework Strategy and emphasis on research leadership, mentoring and training, the MARCS Research Development Portfolio is overseen by the MARCS Research Director Professor Peter Keller and the MARCS Research Development Officer Dr Karen Hutchings, who work closely with the MARCS Institute Director Professor Kate Stevens, Chief Scientist Dr Manuel Varlet, Director of Impact and Engagement Dr Celia Harris, and in tandem with WSU's Grant Services and Library Research Services teams.
+Aligned with WSU’s Researcher Development Framework Strategy and emphasis on research leadership, mentoring and training, the MARCS Research Development Portfolio is overseen by the MARCS Research Director Associate Professor John Cass and the MARCS Research Development Officer Dr Karen Hutchings, who work closely with the MARCS Institute Director Professor Kate Stevens, Chief Scientist Dr Manuel Varlet, Director of Impact and Engagement Dr Celia Harris, and in tandem with WSU's Grant Services and Library Research Services teams.

 Why do we need a MARCS Research Development Portfolio?